Counselling Skills III

 Students will read the required textbook or manual for each section below and answer a series of essay-type questions relating to the material in the textbook.
-They will submit their answers by uploading them to their individual folder on Google Drive.
+They will submit their answers by uploading them to Moodle.

 The Instructor will evaluate the answers and give the student a mark.
 80% is a pass for each section.
-The student must attain an 80% average of all 3 courses to pass.
+To pass, the student must attain an 80% average in all 3 courses.
 A certificate will be given to a successful student.

 DSM V (30hrs.)

 - Counsellors are not trained or authorized to make mental illness diagnoses.
 By the end of this course, students are introduced to the various updates of information presented in the new DSM-V and will have an understanding of the eight primary spectrums of mental illness and secondary mental illness disorders.

 - The objectives of the course are to look at mental illness across the spectrum of severity and symptoms.

 - Allowing the counsellor to understand the uniqueness of the client and their manifestation of mental illness from the DSM-5 perspective.
 With an emphasis on helping counsellors understand and remember complex mental illness ideas and concepts; through cartoons, mnemonic devices, summary tables and simple case studies.

 - To clearly understand changes in the new DSM-5.

 - To be introduced to the spectrum approach to mental illness.